 Bay Hill is a Par 72, 7400 yard beast of a course.
 Historically one of the more difficult stops on the PGA Tour, Bay Hill will force the players to be at their best this week.
 Arnold Palmer is the figure head of this beautiful course and it is exactly the design he loves.
 Players will have the opportunity to blast their tee shots at some accessible fairways.
 Length will be a key this week but the players will also have to be hitting fairways and Greens in Regulation.
 Arnold Palmer has bunkers placed perfectly to eat up golf balls off drives and on the player’s approaches.
 With 103 bunkers around the course you will be hard pressed to find a player who does not spend some time in the beach this week.

 The Course record is shared by Greg Norman (1984) and Andy Bean (1981) who both posted blistering 62’s.
 The course has been lengthened by 300 yards since then, but the players also hit the ball much further now.
 If you are looking for a hole in one to take place this week be sure to watch the 2nd and the 17th.
-Over the years, 9 out of the 13 recorded hole in ones have come on these two holes.
+Over the years, almost all of the recorded hole in ones have come on these two holes.

 The 18th hole is by far the most difficult at Bay Hill.
 For someone to take the title this week they will have to maneuver around this daunting Par 4.
 It will be playing 458 yards this week and every player will be faced with some nerves on their approach.
 The fairway is large, straight, and wide open for the players to hit.
 A large water hazard protects the green and is on the right side of the fairway.
 Three bunkers to the back of the kidney shaped green will eat up plenty of golf balls this week.
 The players who do find these bunkers are then faced with a downhill chip shot with water just past the edge of the green.
 Expect to see some interesting scores on this difficult hole.